paleo-data/paleo-data.github.io/collections/_how-to-guides/how-to-get-started-in-the-symbiota-paleo-data-portal.md

 topics: [symbiota]
 ---

+# Onboarding guide for new data providers

-This guide will walk you through the steps you need to get started using the [Symbiota Paleo Data Portal](https://paleo.symbiota.org) for collections management.
-You may also want to familiarize yourself with the information in the [community]() section of this site.
+This guide is designed orient new data providers to using the [Symbiota Paleo Data Portal](https://paleo.symbiota.org) ("PDP") for managing and publishing fossil specimen data.
+Prior to getting started, new users are also encouraged to familiarize themselves with the portal's [community guidelines](https://paleo.symbiota.org/portal/includes/usagepolicy.php).

-TESTING123?!

 ## What is Symbiota?

-Symbiota is **open source software** for creating **themed data portals** that help people **share** and **actively manage** biodiversity data.
-It is largely guided by the [Darwin Core]() data standard.
+[Symbiota](https://github.com/Symbiota/Symbiota) is **open source software** for creating **themed data portals** that help people **share** and **actively manage** biodiversity data.
+It is largely guided by the [Darwin Core](http://dwc.tdwg.org/terms) data standard and is used to create themed portals with user communities that coalesce around common goals, like specimen digitization and data mobilization.
+To date, most Symbiota portals have focused on neontological data, with a handful of exceptions, including the [Paleo Data Portal](https://paleo.symbiota.org).
+The PDP utilizes the version of Symbiota code that is developed by the [Symbiota Support Hub](https://paleo.symbiota.org/portal/misc/contacts.php](https://symbiota.org/about-us)) (SSH), a University of Kansas-based team dedicated to the technical and social implementation of Symbiota-based data portals.
+The SSH provides technical support for PDP users—like portal-wide data backups and routine code upgrades—whereas the portal's [Steering Committee](https://paleo.symbiota.org/portal/misc/contacts.php) provides guidance on best practices related to the management of fossil specimen data.

 {: .notice--info }
 **Callout**
-Check out the [main Symbiota source code on GitHub](https://>github.com/BioKIC/Symbiota).
-As an open source codebase, Symbiota is being developed concurrently by [several organizations](https://symbiota.org/related-projects/).

-### Portal communities

-Themed portals are typically supported by a community of users coalesced around common goals related to digitization and/or data mobilization.
-These goals may be taxonomic, geographic, institutional, or project-based.
-Since 2012, over 20 [Thematic Collections Networks (TCNs)](http://idigbio.org/wiki/index.php/TCN_Resources) have used Symbiota as part of their digitization work.
-Most of these networks focus on neontological specimens, with the exception of the [Pteridological Collections Consortium](https://pteridophytes.berkeley.edu/).

-{: .notice--info }
-**Callout**
-See a directory of all the different [Symbiota portals](https://symbiota.org/related-projects/).
+Prospective data providers may wish to reference the complete directory of [Symbiota portals](https://symbiota.org/symbiota-portals).

 ### Symbiota Support Hub (SSH)